ericrkuo/DeadCodeRemover/FirstUserStudyExamples.md

   Error: Operands for + operator has different types x (1) and y ('hello')
   ```
 </details>

+> Note: is flow sensitive because depends on data flow of variable types across branches

 ## 4. Redefined Loop Variables
 ```python